-The total development costs for the single-family projects that we have financed are reasonable and consistent with industry benchmarks.
-Table 2 shows the median cost per home by location and activity for developments that we have financed over the last eight years.
+The total development costs for the single-family projects that we have financed are reasonable and consistent with industry benchmarks for moderately-sized, average-class homes.
+Table 2 shows the median cost per home by location and activity for developments that we have financed over the last ten years.

-Table 2: Impact Fund - Median TDC by Location and Project Type Loans Closed October 1, 2012 through March 17, 2020
+Table 2: Impact Fund - Median TDC by Location and Project Type, Loans Closed from October 1, 2012 through March 30, 2022 (2024 dollars, which is when we expect 2022 selections to start construction)

-New Acquisition/Rehab/

-Location Construction Resale
+Location New Construction Acquisition/Rehab/ Resale Greater Minnesota \$259,000 \$218,000 \$348,000 Metro \$443,000 \$348,000

-Greater Minnesota \$210,195 \$195,393

-Metro \$367,056 \$285,476

-Total \$355,141 \$280,666